-- 1. A description of the inventory of current unmet needs and current community-based and prevention-focused programs and activities to prevent child abuse and neglect, and other family resource services operating in the state, will be incorporated into the Annual Performance Report submitted January 30, 2020 (section 204(3)) - 2.
+- 1. A description of the inventory of current unmet needs and current community-based and prevention-focused programs and activities to prevent child abuse and neglect, and other family resource services operating in the state, will be incorporated into the Annual Performance Report; (section 204(3)) - 2.
 Funds received under this title will supplement, not supplant, other state and local public funds designated for the startup, maintenance, expansion, and redesign of community-based child abuse and neglect prevention programs and activities designed to strengthen and support families to prevent child abuse and neglect; (section 204(5)) - 3.
 The state has the capacity to involve parents who are consumers, including those with disabilities, family advocates, and adult former victims of child abuse or neglect who can provide leadership in the planning, implementation, and evaluation of the programs and policy decisions of the applicant agency in accomplishing the desired outcomes for such efforts; (section 204(6)) and - 4.
-The applicant agency will provide the Secretary with reports at such time and containing such information as the Secretary may require and due approximately 120 days after the end of the FY grant period on January 30th 2020 (section 204(12)).
+The applicant agency will provide the Secretary with reports at such time and containing such information as the Secretary may require (section 204(12)).

 The assurance statement must be signed by an authorized official of the agency designated by the Governor to act for the state in administering the CBCAP funds and assuming the obligations imposed by the terms and conditions of the grant award.
-A form for this assurance statement is included in this PI as Attachment 5.
+A form for this assurance statement is included in this PI as Attachment 4.